jolacka/JolitaPhotographyWeb/README.md

 - **Portfolio Gallery:** Divided into various photoshoot formats for easy browsing.
 - **PhotoSwipe Lightbox:** All linked pictures are displayed using PhotoSwipe.
 - **Client Reviews:** Displays testimonials from clients.
-- **Social Media Links:** Icons on the left sidebar for easy access to social profiles.
+- **Social Media Links:** Icons for quick access to social profiles.
 - **Get in Touch:** Contact information with social links.
-- **Contact Form:** Integrated with Formspree for handling contact submissions, sending messages directly to email.
+- **Contact Form:** Integrated with Formspree for email submissions.
-- **Make a Bookinking:** Calendly form to easy make bookings.
+- **Make a Bookinking:** Calendly integration for scheduling appointments.
-- **Instagram gallery carusel:** Fetch recently Instagram pictures.
+- **Instagram gallery carusel:** Fetch displays recently Instagram pictures.
-- **Recent Photos:** Recent pictures from Cloudinary cloud with PhotoSwipe function.
+- **Recent Photos:** Fetches images from Cloudinary with PhotoSwipe support.
 - **Footer with Navigation and Social Links:** Consistent footer containing navigation links, social media, and contact information across all pages.
 - **Breadcrumb Navigation:** Available at the top of each additional page for easy user navigation.